 Is the purpose of a performance improvement plan (PIP) to document an employee's performance as the first step to fire the employee?
-PIPs are a popular topic among readers because so many organizations do them wrong and use them for all of the wrong reasons—like as the first step to fire an employee.
+PIPs are a popular topic because so many organizations do them wrong and use them for all of the wrong reasons—for example, as the first step to fire an employee.
 So employees are often confused about what being placed on a PIP actually means for their current and future employment.

 Readers frequently ask, in terms of Performance Improvement Plans (PIPs), how does a manager do them?
-Is it appropriate for the manager to go "fishing" for feedback from other managers about the person on the PIP?
+Is it appropriate for the manager to go "fishing" for feedback from other managers about the person who will be placed on the PIP?

-For example, if someone is serving their client group, and is put on a PIP, how does the manager find out if building trust has improved for the person on the PIP without asking each week for feedback from the client group?
+For example, if an employee is serving their client group, and is put on a PIP, how does the manager find out if building trust has improved in the outreach of the person on the PIP?
+How can the manager know without asking each week for feedback from the client group?
 Is this the right procedure?
 Also, do PIP's really work?
 Or are they usually just the start of a paper trail to build up a legal defense to fire someone?

 To respond to these frequently asked questions, PIPs have succeeded many times and sometimes they don't succeed, too.
 With motivated employees who went astray, putting them on a PIP is a way for you to have finally gotten their attention.
 You should compare putting an employee on a PIP to hitting the employee upside their head with a two by four since no other performance coaching seemed to work to convince them that their performance was in need of serious improvement.

 (Really, in a non-violent stance, with some employees, you just need to get their attention.
 You need to help them understand that their performance issues are serious—and that their performance problems are serious enough to eventually result in employment termination.)